erroronline1/caro/readme.md

     * Users can be assigned skills and applicable levels according to the intended [skill list](#customisation).
     * An overview of trainings and skill settings can be viewed within the audit module.
     * Skills and trainings can be deleted by authorized users though.
 A list can be exported in advance if desired.
+    * Trainings can be evaluated by defined users with a dedicated form.
+Due evaluations will be added to schedules.
     * also see [Users](#users), [Tools](#tools)
 * ISO 13485 7.4.1 Procurement process
     * Procurement is guided through the application.
 Vendors and products can be added into the database.